-At the beginning, perhaps you were developing websites just for fun or you were just learning some new tricks, but now, when you are developing a website or a web application you can’t afford to skip the usability basics rules.
+Perhaps you were developing websites just for fun or you were just learning some new tricks, but now, when you are developing a website or a web application you can’t afford to skip the usability basics rules.

-In this article we’ll try to remember some basic, unwritten web usability rules.
+In this article, we’ll try to remember some basic, unwritten web usability rules.

 1. Place the logo always in the left corner of the viewport

-As drivers use to search for green traffic light to start leaving the intersection, users search the logo in the left side of the website to click on it.
+As drivers use to search for the green traffic light to start leaving the intersection, users search the logo on the left side of the website to click on it.
 They are used to click on it to access the home/main page of the website.
 Also, as usability tests proved, the left corner of a website is the most visible content.

 2. Add CSS states (almost) to everything